DZLL

 DZLL (107.1 FM), broadcasting as 107.1 MemoRieS FM, is a radio station owned and operated by Primax Broadcasting Network.
-Its studio and transmitter are located at Primax Compound, Upper Dominican Hill, Baguio.
+Its studio and transmitter are located at Primax Compound, Diplomat Rd., Dominican Hill, Baguio.

 Profile

 The station was established in 1992 as Mellow Touch, airing a soft adult contemporary format.
 In 1997, when FBS Radio Network sold the station to Primax, the station underwent transition under the Smooth Jazz branding, airing a smooth jazz format.
 Months later, it added soul and R&B to its playlist.

 The following year, it was rebranded as City Lite with the tagline "Take it Easy".
 It was home of Beatbox, which airs only hip hop and R&B. Its notable morning program was The Breakfast Club.
 The station was an affiliate of Manila-based Raven Broadcasting Corporation, which owns a station with the same name.
 In 2002, the station cut ties with Raven and rebranded as Smooth FM with the tagline "Your Stress-Free Radio".

 In March 2017, Smooth FM 107.1 became an affiliate of the Radio Mindanao Network and rebranded as MemoRies FM 107.1 with a classic hits format.